StuPro-TOSCAna/stupro_toscana_vorprojekt/doc/toscalite/spec.md

 In order to define absolute paths within the archive a `/` has to be added in front.

-### Environment-Variable Mapping of Properties
+### Environment Variable Mapping of Properties

 The value of properties gets mapped to environment variables in the following naming scheme: `<Nodename>_<PropertyKey>`.
-The key and the node name get converted to Upper case letters.
-Before the execution of the scripts starts all environment variables get created.
-It is possible to access all Properties even the ones from another node as long as both nodes belong to the same machine.
+The key and the node name get converted into upper case letters.
+Before the execution of the scripts starts, all environment variables get created.
+It is possible to access all properties, even the ones from another node, as long as both nodes belong to the same machine.

 ## Relationships

-In order to model a topology it is necessary to model the edges (Relationships) of a topology graph.
-Relationships get defined in a seperate block than nodes themselves (See Packaging/model.xml).
-Every node in XML gets defined as follows.
+In order to model a topology, it is necessary to model the edges (relationships) of a topology graph.
+Relationships get defined in their own block, seperate from nodes themselves (See [Packaging/model.xml](#model.xml)).
+Every relationship in XML gets defined as follows:

 ```XML
 <Relationship>